Arguably the first American car was built by Oliver Evans in 1805.

 of the first American car.

-to Cadillac Motor Company and in 1909 General Motors would buy the
+name to Cadillac Motor Company.
+In 1909 General Motors would buy

-Cadillac company.
-William Durant had formed General Motors in 1908.
+the Cadillac company.
+William Durant had formed General Motors

 In 1908, the Ford Motor Company launched the Model T and in first